 Google Voice is a service that provides users with a phone number, which is known as a Google number.
 The number is designed to unify several communication channels enabling you to receive calls, text messages and voicemails.
 Google Voice is available for free for all Gmail users.
-When you sign up, you are given one phone number which allows you to manage all of your phones and mobile devices.
+When you sign up, you are given one virtual number which allows you to manage all of your phones and mobile devices.
 The service utilizes VoIP technology to route its calls and to allow free local calls and international calls at a cheap rate.
 The service also offers a number of other features such as giving you the option to have your call routed to up to six different devices, for example, your mobile phone, home phone or office phone.
 You can also specify which phones you want to ring at which time of day.

 How Google Voice Works

 Google Voice links with the PTSN (public switched telephone network) in combination with the mobile network to reroute the calls.
 When a call is made through Google Voice, it is initiated through the traditional landline phone system, but it is transferred to Google’s internet space, then directed to its final destination number.
 This method of unifying numerous channels of communication has the added benefit of reducing costs.
 It also means that you can change your mobile carrier service without having to change your current phone number.
 All you need to do is change the number to which your calls are routed.

 Though you still have to pay your monthly subscription to your wireless or phone carrier, Google Voice has several benefits such as: